Per interface counters

 We have two Grafana / InfluxDB dashboards to see traffic for all interfaces

-Or for particular interface:
+Or for a particular interface:

-Let’s assume we received traffic telemetry information about transfer of X bytes which has input_interface A and output_interface B.
+Let’s assume we received traffic telemetry information about transfer of X bytes, which has input_interface A and output_interface B.